chaseries/ita-notes/02 Getting Started/notes.md

 ### Definitions

 *Keys*: In the *sorting problem*, *keys* are the numbers of an array by which we sort.
 *Loop invariants*: Some portion of an input set which remains correct throughout the running of the algorithm.
-In the case of insertion sort, it is the trivally-sorted 1-element array A[0] against which each loop iteration is compared, resulting in an accumulating set of sorted elements for each iteration.
+In the case of insertion sort on array A, it is the trivially-sorted 1-element subarray A[0] against which each loop iteration is compared.
+The result of each iteration i is the sorted subarray A[0:i + 1].

 ### Exercises